* This story was commissioned by BizWest Magazine and was published December 1, 2017.*

 Techstars doesn’t require the companies it works with to contribute, but Glaros said they use their cultural values to convince others that giving back to communities is “a good thing to do.”

-Seth Levine, co-founder of Boulder venture capital firm Foundry Group and a Pledge 1% Colorado adviser, said he’s motivated by helping businesses that are responsible to their customers, employees, and communities.
+Seth Levine, the co-founder of Boulder venture capital firm Foundry Group and a Pledge 1% Colorado adviser, said he’s motivated by helping businesses that are responsible to their customers, employees, and communities.

 He believes such companies are more innovative and successful, no matter their product or service.